QualiSystems/devguide_source/_orchestration/8.2.0/script-commands-customization.md

 ---
 You can control many aspects of how the orchestration commands appear and behave in CloudShell by editing the script from the Scripts management page.

 To demonstrate these capabilities, we’ll create a simple script, which we’ll later customize.
-The script essentially prints out the parameters it receives and then sets the status of the sandbox to ‘Online’.
+The script essentially prints out the parameters it receives and then sets the status of the sandbox to ‘Downloading’.

 1. Create a new Python file and name it customization_test.py.
 Add the following code: